Passenger In Double Fatal North Bergen Crash ID'd As Bergen County Native, 27

 An Edgewater native and Bergenfield resident, Rodriguez graduated from Fairleigh Dickinson University.

-Condolences poured in on Rodriguez' Instagram page while more than $17,000 had been raised as of Friday on a GoFundMe for Cevallos' family.
+More than $17,000 had been raised as of Friday on a GoFundMe for Cevallos' family, while approximately $2,400 was raised on a separate account in honor of Rodriguez.

 Click here to sign up for Daily Voice's free daily emails and news alerts.